 The reality is that you cannot always control when you receive a shadowban on today’s platforms.
-Many shadowbans are automatically issued by algorithms, so mistakes are often made.
+Algorithms automatically issue many shadowbans, so mistakes are often made.
 Additionally, it is not in the interests of platforms to publicly explain exactly when users can get shadowbanned.
 Therefore, you have to do your own research and stay cautious to avoid getting a shadowban.

 In general, you can significantly reduce your chances of getting a shadowban by being careful about the nature of the content you create.
 Avoid discussing any topic that could be considered controversial.
 Simply mentioning keywords related to specific topics could get your account flagged for shadowbanning.
 Furthermore, avoid linking to controversial websites.